If you use a paper Farecard, you will pay a surcharge for each trip. To avoid this additional cost, we encourage you to use a SmarTrip® card.

 Metrorail to Metrorail at Farragut Crossing.
 Farragut Crossing gives customers an alternative to Metro Center when transferring between the Red and Blue/Orange lines.
 A customer traveling from Ballston to Bethesda, for example, can now exit at Farragut West, walk across the square and reenter at Farragut North to continue the trip.
 With Farragut Crossing, the customer pays one fare, not two.
+Pass product usage is not eligible for a transfer credit.
 See Farragut Crossing details.

-Senior citizens 65 and older, people with disabilities, and customers with a Medicare card and valid photo ID ride for half the peak fare with a reduced fare SmarTrip® card or farecard.
+Senior citizens 65 and older, people with disabilities, and customers with a Medicare card and valid photo ID ride for half the peak fare with a reduced fare SmarTrip® card.

 Free orientations on how to use Metrobus and Metrorail services are available to senior citizens and people with disabilities by calling 202-962-1100 or TTY 202-962-2033.